lawrennd/old_talks/_ml/includes/qr-decomposition-regression.md

 $$
 \mathbf{R} \boldsymbol{\beta} = \mathbf{Q}^\top \dataVector
 $$
+\notes{which leaves us with a lower triangular system to solve.}
 \newslide{}

 \notes{This is a more numerically stable solution because it removes the need to compute $\designMatrix^\top\designMatrix$ as an intermediate.
 Computing $\designMatrix^\top\designMatrix$ is a bad idea because it involves squaring all the elements of $\designMatrix$ and thereby potentially reducing the numerical precision with which we can represent the solution.
 Operating on $\designMatrix$ directly preserves the numerical precision of the model.}\slides{* More nummerically stable.